TechnicalPlaygroundOrg/nsjail/README.md

 ***

+***

+This is a fork from https://github.com/compiler-explorer/nsjail/tree/master which is a fork of https://github.com/google/nsjail which is not an official Google Product

+***

 ### Overview
 NsJail is a process isolation tool for Linux.
 It utilizes Linux namespace subsystem, resource limits, and the seccomp-bpf syscall filters of the Linux kernel.